AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-Omega-Categories-Made-Easy.md

 ----------------------------------------
 ⊢ [Γ, y : *, f : x → y] ps (f : x → y)
 ```
 The `ps` judgement, standing for "pasting scheme", allows us to locate the source of any prospective morphisms we might want to add to our context.
-This will, thankfully, only need to be barely modified when we go to higher dimensions.
+I'll give a detailed example of this later on when we talk about full ω-categories which will have almost identical context formation rules.

 Substitution is identical to the rule used for monoids;
 ```
 Category substitution formation rules
                   Δ ⊢ σ sub Γ     Δ ⊢ a : A[σ/Γ]